Watering succulents is one of the trickiest parts of growing them.

 If you live in a cooler, more humid environment, on the other hand, you’ll need to water less often–I generally water my plants every two to three days during the heat of the summer, and less in cooler months.

-Since there tends to be better airflow outside than inside, the water in your pots will evaporate faster, so you’ll need to water your plants a little more often than if they were indoors.
+Since there tends to be better airflow outside than inside, the water in your pots will evaporate faster, so it’s likely you’ll need to water your plants a little more often than if they were indoors.

 I have to bring my succulents indoors during the winter, as the temperature around here drops low enough to freeze them.
 When the weather starts cooling off and I bring my plants inside, I cut back to watering once a week–or sometimes only every other week.